yiningnie/yiningnie.github.io/index.md

 <p><a name="talks"> </a></p>

-## Recent and selected presentations
+## Presentations

-Presentations that have not (yet) appeared in a paper version.
-Email me for other materials not listed here.
+Recent and selected presentations that have not (yet) appeared in a paper version.
+Feel free to email me for other materials not listed here.

 - Nie, Yining, Fabienne Martin, Chiara Dal Farra and Silvia Silleresi.
 2024.
 Interpreting causatives: The case of *faire se* in French and Italian.<br>*LSA 2024*, New York City. [[poster](/files/Nie-Martin-Dal Farra-Silleresi-LSA-2024.pdf)]